Hyperchaotic/weectrl/README.md

 * The reload button will load known devices from cache and rescan the network - fast.

 ### Platforms
-Currently tested on Windows (10) and Linux (Mint KDE).
+Currently tested on Windows 10 and Linux.
 It should work on macOS and might work on platforms supported by the Conrod (+Glium/Winit) toolkits.

 ### Building